-Collector streets shall be designed with two divided one-way roadways or a single two-way roadway.
+Two moving traffic lanes plus additional width for parking are sufficient for most collector streets.
+Collector streets may shall be designed with two divided one-way roadways or a single two-way roadway.
+A median separating the two opposing traffic lanes is a highly desirable element in planned high density areas.

-Divided one-way roadways shall be designed to provide for two 25-foot width roadways.
-This back-of-curb to back-of-curb width shall provide for two 12-foot wide traffic lanes and two 12 foot parking lanes, allowing parking on the outer two lanes until development necessitates use of all four lanes for moving traffic.
-Collector streets with two divided one-way roadway designs may be constructed in stages with development when approved by the Engineering Department.
+Divided one-way roadways design shallshall be designed to provide for two 25-foot width roadways.
+This back-of-curb to back-of-curb width shall provide for two 12-foot width wide traffic lanes and two 12 foot parking lanes, allowing parking on the outer two lanes until development necessitates use of all four lanes for moving traffic.
+Collector streets with two divided one-way roadway designs may be constructed in stages with development when approved by the Public WorksEngineering Department.